 |Large-scale gathering (agency ICAM conference or all-hands)||ICAM implementers, User population||Meeting, teleconference, webinar|

 You should tailor the messages and delivery methods to the stakeholders.
-The goal of this plan is to inform and involve stakeholders by providing regular and well-structured communications, to foster and maintain stakeholder support, and reduce risk.
+The goals of this plan include informing and involving stakeholders by providing regular and well-structured communications, fostering and maintaining stakeholder support, and reducing risk.

 Communicate changes that impact users early and often and across multiple messaging vehicles.